Lightre/HealthIndicators/README.md

 # ❤️ Damage Indicators

-Health Indicators is a lightweight PaperMC plugin that adds clear and compact health bars for players and mobs, letting you quickly see health at a glance.
+Damage Indicators is a lightweight Paper plugin that adds clear and compact health bars for players and mobs, letting you quickly see health at a glance.

 ---